Use case: Configure an access policy to allow selective access to apps

 Some organizations want to restrict access to web based email or social networking sites, as a policy, for security or other reasons.
 To configure this, they can select

-If your organization policy mandates strict preset, but wants to allow selective access to apps that are not productivity related, but are required for social interaction, follow these steps to configure settings in the Access Control service.
-In the following configuration, strict preset is selected, but is customized so that access to facebook groups is allowed, and access to instagram is through a secure browser.
+If your organization policy mandates strict preset, but wants to allow selective access to apps that are not productivity related, but are required for social interaction, follow these steps to configure settings in the Secure Workspace Access service.
+In the following configuration, a strict preset is selected, but is customized so that access to Facebook groups is allowed, and access to the instagram is through a secure browser.